-1. The maximum supply current of the tool is 2A, which lasts up to 1 accord to 1 second.
+1. The maximum supply current of the tool is 2A, which lasts up to 1 second.

 Tool digital outputs:

 The robot provides two channels of tool digital outputs, which can be configured as NPN or PNP outputs.
 The electrical principles and specifications of the tool digital output load to the user side are shown below.